 A few interesting examples and baselines which can be used when making an assessment of quality.
-You will need to click each photo to see the enlarged verion and associated comments.
+You will need to click each photo to see the enlarged version and associated comments.

 Poor to low quality